Official: Girl told 911 'send the police now' as cops waited

 Friday’s briefing came after authorities spent three days providing often conflicting and incomplete information about the 90 minutes that elapsed between the time Ramos entered the school and when U.S. Border Patrol agents unlocked the classroom door and killed him.

+When the border agents were set to enter the room, there were as many as 19 officers in the hallway outside, McCraw said.

-Ramos killed 19 children and two teachers, but his motive remains unclear, authorities said.
+Ramos killed 19 children and two teachers inside the room, but his motive remains unclear, authorities said.

 Throughout the attack, teachers and children repeatedly called 911 asking for help, including a girl who pleaded: “Please send the police now,” McCraw said.